Sathriyan (2017 film): Plot

-Niranjana (Manjima Mohan) is the daughter of the biggest rowdy in Tiruchirapalli, Samuthiram (Sharath Lohitashwa), who works for the minister (Poster Nandakumar) as his minion.
+Niranjana is the daughter of Samuthiram, the biggest rowdy in Tiruchirapalli, who works for the minister as his minion.
 The minister calls Samuthiram and tells him to come to one of his factories alone to deal with a personal matter.
-Samuthiram, upon arriving, becomes suspicious as no one is present and calls Ravi, his second-in-command, and asks for one of their boys to come check on him.
-Meanwhile, the minister's goon Shankar (Aruldoss) and his gang arrive and kill Samuthiram for meeting with the opposing party's minister.
+Samuthiram, upon arriving, becomes suspicious as no one is present.
+He calls Ravi, his second-in-command, and asks for one of their boys to come check on him.
+Meanwhile, the minister's goon Shankar and his gang arrive and kill Samuthiram for meeting with the opposing party's minister.
+Guna, having been sent by Ravi, arrives and finds Samuthiram dead.
+The gang holds a funeral with Samuthiram's family, and Ravi swears loyalty to them.
+Guna kills Vetri, a goon from Shankar's gang, for becoming an approver.

-Guna (Vikram Prabhu), having been sent by Ravi, arrives and finds Samuthiram dead, and the gang hold a funeral with Samuthiram's family, and Ravi swears loyalty to them.
-Guna kills a goon from Shankar's gang for becoming an approver.
-Meanshile, some guys have been harassing Niranjana at her college bus stop for weeks.
+Meanwhile, some guys have been harassing Niranjana at her college bus stop for weeks.
 Her mother asks Ravi to send someone to take care of it.
 Ravi sends Guna, who slashes the guy's arm.
 Later, that guy's friends threaten to throw acid on Niranjana if he does not recover, and Guna is tasked with following and keeping Niranjana safe until she finishes college.
 She slowly falls in love with him and proposes to Guna, but he refuses, saying that love will not work for him and how the people in the town respect and fear him.
 She asks him to spend a day without any weapons.
 He does this but learns that Shankar's men are following him on that very day.